lhohan/til/just/reference-recipe-in-sub-dir.md

     @just bar::build
 ```

-Also works, what I used to do, but less elegant:
+The following also works (what I used to do), but it's less elegant:

 ```bash
 build: